Film and TV drama

 At school or college:

 If you want to go to university, A-levels or Highers in business studies, economics, English, film studies or politics are useful.
-Or you might want to take the following Level 3 vocational qualifications:

 Get an apprenticeship:

 Before taking any apprenticeship, check what you’ll be learning with your prospective employer and college, so you can be sure it will be giving you the skills you want.
-Go to how to become an apprentice to learn how to find apprenticeships in your region or approach companies directly.
+Check out What’s an apprenticeship? to learn more about apprenticeships and Find an apprenticeship to learn how to find one in your region, or approach companies directly.
+Go to ScreenSkills information on apprenticeships for the main apprenticeship schemes in television.

 Get a degree: